-However much you give your child, pocket money can add up.
+According to the Independent, on average, British children received £7.58 per week in pocket money in 2022.
+However much you choose to give to your child, however, pocket money does add up.
 It can also teach them to handle their money better from an early age and can aid them in having a better understanding about the reality of the cost of their possessions.

 Raising a child from 0-18 is an expensive business – and creates big of piles of washing!
 To clothe them from birth to adulthood will cost you around £16,000– not including footwear.
+This amounts to about £888 per year.
 So accepting and buying second-hand clothes, especially when they are young, will save you.

 Planning parties and buying presents for the big day takes a lot of preparation.
 Being able to budget in advance can help if you’re able to shop around for gifts at the best price, hire venues for parties as far in advance as possible and booking for groups could come with a discount.